prasser/newtonraphson/README.md

 ## Example

-As an example, we solve the following equation system:
+As an example, we solve the following equation system (a and b are our variables):

 [![Equation system](https://raw.github.com/prasser/newtonraphson/master/media/system.png)](https://raw.github.com/prasser/newtonraphson/master/media/system.png)